SEPTEMBER 2025 CLASSES

-We are just beginning to experience a taste of Fall after a very warm and wet summer.
-As the leaves begin to fall, drier weather becomes more the norm.
+We are just beginning to experience a taste of the cool Fall after a warm Summer.
+During the Fall, drier weather becomes more the norm as the leaves begin to fall.
+This is also true of the Fall of our lives.

-We may experience an aggravation of what the science of Ayurveda calls Vata.
+We start life with Spring-like qualities of growth and moisture called Kapha in Ayurveda.
+Our mid-life is full of fiery action called Pitta.
+The last stage of life is when we may experience an aggravation of what the science of Ayurveda calls Vata.
 Vata is the element of air and ether and is the mental aspect of our self.
 It gives us mobility of mind and body.
 Any change in season upsets Vata and the coming cool weather and darkness will continue to aggravate Vata.

-If you begin to feel fearful, overwhelmed, anxious, have insomnia or dry skin, gas, are constipated, or feel cold, it will be helpful to balance Vata.
-We often find ourselves establishing new routines as the new school year starts.
-This is essential to calming the mind and creating order.
-Daily pranayam (breathing exercises), yoga, and meditation is a wonderful way to start our day.
-In terms of diet, eating warm, moist, oily foods is also helpful.
+If you begin to feel fearful, overwhelmed, anxious, forgetful, have insomnia or dry skin, gas, are constipated or feel cold, it will be helpful to balance the Vata, to calm the mind, and to create order.
+Daily pranayam (breathing exercises), yoga and meditation is a wonderful way to manage the challenges of Fall.
+In terms of diet, eating warm, moist, oily foods (high-quality oils, ghee, nuts and seeds) is also helpful.

 Our yoga for the month of September will emphasize the "apana", or eliminating element.
-Stronger elimination or apana, means stronger prana, which gives us more energy.
-As we analyze our patterns to create our new routines and order, we experience the Virgo part of ourselves, which is about separating what we need from what we don't and getting rid of it.
+Stronger elimination or apana, means stronger prana, giving us more energy.
+As we analyze our patterns to create our new routine, or order, we experience the Virgo part of ourselves, which is about separating what we need from what we don't and getting rid of it.
 In this 9th month of the year, we will emphasize the Subtle Body.
-This is the yogic body that allows us to experience Mastery in life instead of being confused by its Mysteries.
+This is the yogic body that allows us to experience mastery in life instead of being confused by its mysteries.

 Love, peace, and blessings,